NOFX – Newcastle O2 Academy – June 2015

 I arrived just as Californian pop punk veterans Lagwagon were finishing their set, I managed to catch their last few songs.
 Nice west-coast melodic punk, in a similar vein to The Bronx, which I found highly enjoyable or as they put it ‘Joyful and triumphant!’

 Up next were Alkaline Trio.
 Now here’s a ‘punk’ (melodic punk is more accurate) band I’ll admit I’ve never really got.
 I have listened to a few of their albums in the past but I’ve never really engaged with their music, despite many recommendations from friends with similar tastes.
 Too super-slick and poppy for my crude palette.

 They opened the set with ‘Time to Waste’.
-In a live setting the songs (I’m happy to inform) have much more impact.
-‘In Vein’ has a brilliant stop start guitar hook, impossible not to bob along to it.
+In a live setting, the songs (I’m happy to inform) have much more impact.
+‘In Vein’ has a brilliant stop-start guitar hook, impossible not to bob along to it.
 They burst into ‘Armageddon’ which got a great reaction from the crowd.
-Fans with hands in the air, signing along word for word.
+Fans with hands in the air, singing along word for word.

 Lovely pop punk songs.
 Found myself enjoying them for the most part.

 NOFX are up next and are the main reason why I’m here.
 After 30+ years of touring and the can still pull a huge crowd, many of whom are here for a good old retro binge, reliving the music of their youth.
 The band didn’t even make it on the stage before a a pint of beer landed on the stage, earning the offender a middle finger from ‘Fat Mike’.